Anniepoo/identity/README.md

 Or do you mean:

-1. I install some app on phone, call it QRAuth
+1. I install some app on phone, call it QRAuth (this could just be a QR code reader)
 2. I enable QR based 2FA on playstuff.com
+3. playstuff.com shows me a QR code.
+I visit this from my phone's app and am handed a cookie, which is my credentials.
 3. I want to log in to playstuff.com  - I use usual uname/pw and they take me to a page with a QR code.
-4.I scan the QR code with my phone, and am now logged in.
+4. I scan the QR code with my phone, and am now logged in.

 I guess the UX is that the page showing the QR code keeps a websocket, or polls to know when to change, or there's an 'ok, I did that' button to take you to home page.